GIBRALTAR INTERNATIONAL SONG FESTIVAL 2019 RULES

 d.
 Copy of the registration of the song with the relevant professional music industry organisation, e.g. PRS for Music (UK), Sociedad General de Autores y Editores (SGAE – Spain), Sociedad Chilena de Autores e Intérpretes Musicales (SCD – Chile), etc. Where such a document cannot be provided, alternative proof certifying that the song is unpublished must be submitted.

-NOTE: As it may prove necessary to edit biographical submissions in due course, participants are requested to make biographies as brief as possible.
+NOTE: As it may prove necessary to edit biographical submissions in due course, participants are requested to make biographies no longer than 180 words in length.

 14. It is the finalists’ responsibility to ensure that their travelling documents (e.g. passports, visas), are fully in order.
 Full details of documents required for travelling to Gibraltar may be obtained by clicking here www.gibraltar.gov.uk/visa.php.